 Are you wondering how long is a US patent good for?
 A patent’s term depends on the type of patent, but most patents are good for 20 years.
 The calculation depends on many factors, including the type of patent, whether regulatory approval is needed, and how long the United States Patent Office takes to approve the patent.

-The Term of a Patent Depends on the Patent Type
+The Patent Term Depends on the Patent Type

 How long does a patent last?
 The first thing to consider is what type of patent.
 Different patent types protect different intellectual property and last different lengths of time.
 There are two main patent types issued in the United States to protect intellectual property:

-Utility patents are good for a period of 20 years from the date of filing the nonprovisional patent application for the invention.
-This term of 20 years can be subject to adjustments and extensions, which are explained in more detail below.
+Utility patents are good for a period of 20 years from the filing date the nonprovisional patent application for the invention.
+This patent term of 20 years from the date can be subject to adjustments and extensions, which are explained in more detail below.

 Utility patents are the main types of patents that are issued.
 These patents protect the intellectual property of novel products, machines, processes, or compositions of matter that are considered useful.
 It protects the way something is used and works.

-A design patent is good for a period of 15 years from the date of issuance of a patent application for the design invention.
-This 15-year period is generally not subject to adjustments and extensions like a utility application could be.
+Design patents are good for a period of 15 years from the date of issuance of a patent application for the design invention.
+This 15-year patent term is generally not subject to adjustments and extensions like a utility application could be.

-A design patent protects the intellectual property of the shape, appearance, or other attributes of the way something looks.
-You can apply for both a utility and a design patent for the same invention if your invention has both a useful application as well as the design features you want to protect.
+Design patents protect the intellectual property of the shape, appearance, or other attributes of how something looks.
+You can apply for both utility and design patents for the same invention if your invention has both a useful application and the design features you want to protect.

-Moreover, under the old law, the patent term began on the date the patent was issued by the Patent Office rather than the date the patent application was filed, as it is today for utility patents (and as it still is for design patents).
+Moreover, under the old patent law, the patent term began on the date the patent was issued by the Patent Office rather than the filing date, as it is today for utility patents (and as it still is for design patents).